Théâtre des Aspres – Season 2018/19

-The Théâtre des Aspres in Thuir is gearing up to the opening night of its 5th season of fabulous theatre and performance.
-This year’s theme: tolerance!
+The Théâtre des Aspres in Thuir invites you to discover their cultural programme in their 6th season of fabulous theatre and performance.

 Discover the full program here.